The Grudge (2019 film)

-A sequel was announced in 2011, with a release date of 2013 or 2014.
-In March 2014, it was officially announced that a reboot was in the works, with Jeff Buhler set to write the script.
-In July 2017, filmmaker Nicolas Pesce was hired for rewrites, based on Buhler's script, and to direct the film.
-Principal photography on the film began on May 7, 2018, in Winnipeg, Manitoba, and finished on June 23, 2018.
+A fourth American The Grudge film was announced in 2011.
+In March 2014, it was announced a soft reboot was in the works, with Jeff Buhler set to write the script.
+In July 2017, filmmaker Nicolas Pesce was hired for rewrites based on Buhler's script and to direct the film.
+On a budget of $12–14 million, filming took place from May to June 2018.

-The Grudge was released in the United States on January 3, 2020, by Sony Pictures Releasing.
-The film had grossed over $49 million worldwide and received mostly negative reviews from critics, who criticized its jumpscares, characterization and the screenplay’s pace and lack of originality, but praised its performances and atmosphere.
+The Grudge was released by Sony Pictures Releasing in Indonesia on December 31, 2019, followed by other international territories in the subsequent days, and in the United States on January 3, 2020.
+The film received mixed-to-negative reviews from critics and audiences alike, and grossed $49.5 million worldwide.

 Plot

 2004

-In 2004, live-in nurse Fiona Landers leaves a house in Tokyo, appearing disturbed.
-Fiona informs her co-worker, Yoko, that she is returning to America before encountering the ghost of Kayako Saeki.
-Fiona arrives at her home on 44 Reyburn Drive in a small town in Pennsylvania, reuniting with her husband Sam and young daughter Melinda.
-Kayako's curse, however, possesses Fiona, causing her to bludgeon Sam to death and drown Melinda before committing suicide by stabbing herself in the throat.
+In 2004, live-in nurse Fiona Landers leaves the residence of the Williams family in Tokyo, appearing disturbed.
+Fiona informs her co-worker, Yoko, that she is returning to America before briefly encountering the ghost of Kayako Saeki.
+Fiona arrives at her home in a small town in Pennsylvania, reuniting with her husband Sam and young daughter Melinda.
+Kayako's curse, however, possesses Fiona, causing her to bludgeon Sam to death and drown Melinda before killing herself by stabbing herself in the throat.

+Shortly after the Landers are murdered, but before anyone discovers their deaths, real estate agents Peter and Nina Spencer learn that their unborn child will most likely be born with the rare genetic disorder ALD.
+Peter goes to look into selling 44 Reyburn Drive and stumbles across Melinda's ghost, presuming her to be a lost girl who is bleeding profusely from her nose.
+Peter, who is attacked by Fiona and Melinda's ghosts, is quickly corrupted by the curse.
+The possessed Peter returns to his home, where he kills Nina and their unborn child and is eventually found dead in the bathtub.

 Detectives Goodman and Wilson investigate the Landers murders.
 Unsettled by the house, Goodman refuses to enter, while Wilson enters to examine the scene.
-Upon exiting, Wilson slowly starts to lose his mind, and eventually becomes hysterical when he spots Fiona's ghost outside Goodman's car; after which he attempts to commit suicide by shooting himself, but survives, leaving him disfigured and committed to a psychiatric asylum.
+Upon exiting, Wilson slowly starts to lose his mind and eventually becomes hysterical when he spots Fiona's ghost outside Goodman's car.
+He attempts to kill himself by shooting himself but survives, leaving him disfigured and committed to a psychiatric asylum.
 Goodman stops looking into the case.

-Shortly after the Landers are murdered, but before anyone discovers their deaths, real estate agents Peter and Nina Spencer learn that their unborn child will most likely be born with the rare genetic disorder ALD.
-Peter goes to look into selling 44 Reyburn Drive and stumbles across Melinda's ghost, presuming her to be a lost girl, who is bleeding profusely from her nose.

-While on the phone with Peter, Nina agrees that they should keep their child.
-Peter is attacked by Fiona and Melinda's ghosts before fleeing the house and is quickly corrupted by the curse.
-The possessed Peter returns to his home, where he kills Nina and their unborn child before he drowns himself (or possibly killed by Fiona's ghost) in the bathtub.